 4. Drive the Gannaga Pass

 If the weather is good, you don’t really need a 4x4 but I’d recommend high clearance.
 Remember that the pass can become slippery when it rains or snows so check at the Roodewerf reception office before you set out.
-(Note also that heavy rains in December 2022 created some rough sections along the pass, especially near the river where the low water bridge has washed away; for now, although you can cross further down, you will have to check water levels and take it slowly.)
+(Note also that heavy rains, like those of December 2022, can create some rough sections along the pass, especially near the river where the low water bridge may wash away.)

 5. Visit the tiny town of Middelpos